 Ovsynch is one of the most “classical” and widely known systems.
-It was originally described by Twagiramungu et al., 1995; Pursley et al., 1995, 1997.
 The protocol consists of two injections of a GnRH analogue separated by a single administration of PGF2α.

 The protocol is mainly targeted at dairy cows.

 Cllick on thumbnail sketch for full sized image.

 The ovulatory response in dairy cattle has been tightly synchronised and occurs approximately 26-32 hours after the second GnRH injection.
 Thus a timed insemination at 17-24 hours after GnRH should result in a high probability of successful conception (Peters et al., 1999).